-Printed or handwritten screenplays may be sent by mail or dropped off in person between January 9 and January 20, 2023 at the Waldron Arts Center between 12 p.m. and 5 p.m. (address below).
+Printed or handwritten screenplays may be sent by mail or dropped off in person by January 4, 2024 at the Waldron Arts Center.
+Please make in-person drop offs during box office hours: Wednesdays-Fridays between 12 p.m. and 5 p.m. (address below).